FirmwGuy/CEP/docs/L1_COHERENCE/L1-OVERVIEW.md

 ### Intent workflow
 - Clients write intents to `/data/coh/inbox/{be_create|bo_upsert|ctx_upsert}/{txn}`.
 Payloads are plain dictionaries—no hidden APIs.
 - Kernel heartbeats emit `CEP:sig_cell/op_add` when intents arrive.
 Registry bindings route those signals into the six coherence enzymes in a fixed order.
+- Identifier fields now accept any text that can be interned by the namepool; short values compact to CEP words/acronyms, and longer phrases are stored as stable references without truncation.
-- Each ingest enzyme validates word IDs (≤ 11 chars), materializes ledgers, copies free-form attributes, and records `outcome` status back onto the intent cell.
+- Each ingest enzyme materializes ledgers, copies free-form attributes, and records `outcome` status back onto the intent cell.

 ### Closure and replay guarantees
 - `coh_closure` mirrors resolved facets into `/data/coh/facet` and raises debts when a required facet has no target yet.
 Debts live under `/data/coh/debt/{ctxId}/{facet}` and clear automatically once satisfied.